Windows 10 Doesn’t Recognize Android Device? Apply these solutions

 Install the Correct USB Drivers

 When you connect the Andriod device to Windows 10 computer via USB, your computer will automatically install the correct USB driver for your Android, so as to make the phone work properly on the computer.
 But sometimes, your computer may fail to do that.
-Hence, you should download and install the right USB driver manually to fix the issue that computer doesn’t recognize Android phone.
+Hence, you should download and install the right USB driver manually to fix the issue that the computer doesn’t recognize the Android phone.

-Also, you can try to reinstall the driver on your Windows 10 PC by following steps below.
+Also, you can try to reinstall the driver on your Windows 10 PC by following the steps below.